apache/doris/docs/en/docs/ecosystem/flink-doris-connector.md

 11. **How should the source table and Doris table correspond?**
 When using Flink Connector to import data, pay attention to two aspects.
 The first is that the columns and types of the source table correspond to the columns and types in flink sql; the second is that the columns and types in flink sql must match those of the doris table For the correspondence between columns and types, please refer to the above "Doris & Flink Column Type Mapping" for details

+12. **TApplicationException: get_next failed: out of sequence response: expected 4 but got 3**

+This is due to concurrency bugs in the Thrift.
+It is recommended that you use the latest connector and compatible Flink version possible.

+13. **DorisRuntimeException: Fail to abort transaction 26153 with url http://192.168.0.1:8040/api/table_name/_stream_load_2pc**

+You can search for the log `abort transaction response` in TaskManager and determine whether it is a client issue or a server issue based on the HTTP return code.

+14. **org.apache.flink.table.api.SqlParserException when using doris.filter.query: SQL parsing failed. "xx" encountered at row x, column xx**

+This problem is mainly caused by the conditional varchar/string type, which needs to be quoted.
+The correct way to write it is xxx = ''xxx''.
+In this way, the Flink SQL parser will interpret two consecutive single quotes as one single quote character instead of The end of the string, and the concatenated string is used as the value of the attribute.